 From a workspace perspective, New Road Hotel made the list not only for its beautiful design and oasis of style in a developing part of London but because it also offers a plethora of workspace solutions with an open lounge, semi-private area and exquisite kitchen styled meeting room adaptable to boardroom and theatre layouts.

 The lounge area acts as a free workspace, adjacent to a cereal bar that has to be tried and restaurant in a large and open space well broken up to reduce noise.
 The semi-private workspace is in the hotel’s library area and comes with unlimited tea and coffee from its high-end coffee machine for only £5 a day.
 Oh, and if you fancy a drink after work the bar staff can certainly whip you up a great cocktail during their 2 hour 50% off happy hour between 17:00 until 19:00.

 For now, you will find the space quiet to work from during the day, with a few other coworkers to keep you company.
-But be aware this new secret workspace is likely to become the next Ace Hotel so make sure you get in there now before it loses its charm.
+But be aware this new secret workspace is likely to become the next Ace Hotel so make sure you get in there now before it explodes.

 As we all know, pretty tables and chairs don’t always make a great workspace.
-What really pushes this venue to number two for us is the great service from the ever-friendly barrista’s.
+What really pushes this venue to number two for us is the great service from the ever-friendly staff.